![]() |

 |

-My research interests are in the area of mathematical biology, in particular, construction of mathematical models of biological systems within the framework of theories of continuum mechanics, dynamical systems, and stochastic dynamics.
+My research interests are in the area of applied mathematics with emphasis on mathematical biology.
+In particular, I work on the design and analysis of mathematical models of biological systems within the framework of theories of continuum mechanics, dynamical systems, and stochastic dynamics.

 DNA mechanics